sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - channel-type (index 44): A textual value that identfies which sales, licensing, or marketing channel the software component has been targeted for (e.g. Volume, Retail, OEM, Academic, etc).
 This attribute is typically used in supplemental tags as it contains information that might be selected during a specific install.

 - colloquial-version (index 45): A textual value for the software component's informal or colloquial version.
 Examples may include a year value, a major version number, or similar value that are used to identify a group of specific software component releases that are part of the same release/support cycle.
 This version can be the same through multiple releases of a software component, while the software-version specified in the concise-swid-tag group is much more specific and will change for each software component release.
-This version is intended to be used for string comparison only, and is not intended to be used to determine if a specific value is earlier or later in a sequence.
+This version is intended to be used for string comparison only and is not intended to be used to determine if a specific value is earlier or later in a sequence.

-- description (index 46): A textual value that provides a detailed description of the software component, which can be multiple sentences.
+- description (index 46): A textual value that provides a detailed description of the software component.
+This value MAY be multiple sentences.

 - edition (index 47): A textual value indicating that the software component represents a functional variation of the code base used to support multiple software components.
 For examplem, this item can be used to differentiate enterprise, standard, or professional variants of a software component.

-- entitlement-data-required (index 48): A boolean value that proof of indicator to determine if accompanying proof of entitlement is needed when a software license reconciliation process is performed.
+- entitlement-data-required (index 48): A boolean value that can be used to determine if accompanying proof of entitlement is needed when a software license reconciliation process is performed.

 - entitlement-key (index 49): A vendor-specific textual key that can be used to identify and establish a relationship to an entitlement.
-Examples of an entitlement-key might include a serial number, product key, or license key).
+Examples of an entitlement-key might include a serial number, product key, or license key.
 For values that relate to a given software component install (i.e., license key), a supplemental tag will typically contain this information.
-In other cases where a general-purpose key can be provided that applies to all possible installs of the software component on different endpoints, a primary tag will typically contain this information.
+In other cases, where a general-purpose key can be provided that applies to all possible installs of the software component on different endpoints, a primary tag will typically contain this information.

 - generator (index 50): The name (or tag-id) of the software component that created the CoSWID tag.
 If the generating software component has a SWID or CoSWID tag, then the tag-id for the generating software component SHOULD be provided.

-- persistent-id (index 51): A GUID used to identify a related set of software components.
+- persistent-id (index 51): A globally unique identifier used to identify a set of software components that are related.
 Software components sharing the same persistent-id can be different versions.
+This item can be used to relate software components, released at different points in time or through different release channels, that may not be able to be related through use of the link item.

 - product (index 52): A basic name for the software component that can be common across multiple tagged software components (e.g., Apache HTTPD).

 - product-family (index 53): A textual value indicating the software components overall product family.
 This should be used when multiple related software components form a larger capability that is installed on multiple different endpoints.
 For example, some software families may consist of server, client, and shared service components that are part of a larger capability.
 Email systems, enterprise applications, backup services, web conferencing, and similar capabilities are examples of families.
+Use of this item is not intended to represent groups of software that are bundled or installed together.
+The persistent-id or link items SHOULD be used to relate bundled software components.

 - revision (index 54): A string value indicating an informal or colloquial release version of the software.
 This value can provide a different version value as compared to the software-version specified in the concise-swid-tag group.
 This is useful when one or more releases need to have an informal version label that differs from the specific exact version value specified by software-version.
 Examples can include SP1, RC1, Beta, etc.